stefantzn/stefantzn/README.md

-current computer engineering student at the university of waterloo
+Current Computer Engineering Student at The University of Waterloo, expected to graduate in 2028.

-interested in rtl design, embedded systems and hardware acceleration
+Interested in RTL design, embedded systems and hardware acceleration.

-in my free time i like improving my japanese
+In my free time I enjoy learning and improving my Japanese

 svtuczyn@uwaterloo.ca